 - 1 cup all-purpose flour for dredging

 - 3 cups all-purpose flour for the batter

-- 1 teaspoon of Lemon Pepper seasoning + 1 tablespoon for batter
+- 1 teaspoon Lemon Pepper seasoning + 1 tablespoon of the batter

 - Kosher salt to own taste

 - cooking spray